Screen Credits Manual

 4. Rights and Responsibilities of Participants

-All participating writers are obligated to cooperate with the Guild, including the Screen Credits Administrator, Consultant, Arbitration Committee and Policy Review Board panel, in every way required to render a fair and timely decision.
+All participating writers are obligated to cooperate with the Guild, including the Credits staff, the Consultant, the Special Committee in a Pre-Arbitration, the Arbitration Committee, and the Policy Review Board panel, in every way required to render a fair and timely decision.

 a.
 Verification of Materials

-The Minimum Basic Agreement requires the Company to submit three copies of all available material written by the participating writers as well as the available source material.
-Inasmuch as the final determination of credits is based on an analysis of this written material, the writer owes it to himself/herself to examine all literary material and source mate9 rial submitted to the Guild by the Company and to make certain that all material written by him/her has been submitted and such material is accurately attributed and dated.
-This may necessitate a trip to the Guild office to examine material.
+The MBA requires the Company to submit three copies of all available material written by the participating writers as well as all available source material.
+As the final determination of credits is based solely on an analysis of this written material, the participating writer owes it to himself/herself to examine all literary material and source material submitted to the Guild by the Company and to make certain that all material written by the writer has been submitted and is accurately attributed and dated.
+This may require a trip to the Guild office to examine material.

-Under provisions of the Minimum Basic Agreement, the Guild has the right to ask for a cutting continuity which will be provided by the Company if it is available at the time of the arbitration.
-For this reason, if a writer believes that the “final shooting script” does not accurately reflect what was shot during principal photography, he/she should request the Screen Credits Administrator to ask the Company to submit a cutting continuity.
+Under provisions of the MBA, the Guild has the right to ask for a cutting continuity, which will be provided by the Company if it is available at the time of the arbitration.
+For this reason, if a participating writer believes that the "final shooting script" does not accurately reflect what was shot during principal photography, the writer should request Credits staff to ask the Company to submit a cutting continuity.
 If the cutting continuity is submitted to the Arbitration Committee, it is not credited to any participating writer.
+If a cutting continuity is not available, the Guild will proceed with the credit arbitration on the basis of the final shooting script as submitted.

 b.
 Statement to the Arbitration Committee